JulianLee310514065/Subprogram/How to Perform Tukey’s Test in Python.md

 This tutorial provides a step-by-step example of how to perform Tukey’s Test in Python.

+One-Way ANOVA: Assumptions (有母數檢定)
+---
+For the results of a one-way ANOVA to be valid, the following assumptions should be met:

+1. Normality – Each sample was drawn from a normally distributed population.

+2. Equal Variances – The variances of the populations that the samples come from are equal.
+You can use Bartlett’s Test to verify this assumption.

+3. Independence – The observations in each group are independent of each other and the observations within groups were obtained by a random sample.

 Step 1: Load Necessary Packages and Functions
 ---